tangshuang/.hello-type/README.md

 Assert whether the args match the type.
 If not match, it will use `throw` to break the program.
+Return undefined.

 **test(...args)**

 Assert whether the args match the type.
-Return true if match, and return false if not match.
+Return true if match, return false if not match.

 **catch(...args)**